lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 #### tokenPermissions

 The following hierarchical `tokenPermissions` mapping MUST be implemented to associate each asset with a set of addresses and their respective `RestrictionPermission`.
-The addresses and restrictions are attached to a token ID or account, depending on the fungibility.
+Depending on the fungibility, the addresses and restrictions are attached to a token ID or account.
 The `tokenPermissions` of an asset are set within the `lock` function.

 ```solidity
 // For fungible assets, the key is the owner's address casted to uint256